 FRSW is a regional sanitary landfill in New Brunswick that bales its garbage.
 It also boasts a curbside blue and grey box recycling program in NB, and has a successful and popular office paper collection program.
 It operates a recycling facility – Materials Recovery Facility – and operates a household hazardous waste program each Wednesday and Saturday at its location at 1775 Alison Blvd.
 It also operates a landfill gas to energy system and electronic waste drop-off depot that provides diversion with anything that has a plug or uses a battery.

 Solid waste brought to the landfill is disposed of in the most environmentally sensitive way possible.
 This starts with the construction of a cell to hold the waste.
 The landfill is located on land between two large drumlins of clay which is integral in landfilling.
 Clay acts as a natural barrier between garbage and the surrounding soil and water supply.
 We don’t let the clay do all the work, a geo membrane which has the consistency of a vinyl record, is also placed in the cell to act as another barrier between the waste and the surrounding environment.
 A cell is about one hectare in size.

 Once a cell is completed, bales of solid waste are then placed into it.
-It takes about two years to fill a cell with garbage.
+It takes about one year to fill a cell with garbage.